trieu/leo-cdp-free-edition/all-documents/NOTES-FOR-NEW-SETUP.md

 # Infrastructure Setup for a new LeoCDP instance

+You can watch this video tutorial at the link: <a href="https://knowledge.leocdp.net/p/how-to-setup-new-software-instance-of.html" target="_blank"> How to setup a new software instance of LEO CDP </a>

 ## Network requirements

 The installed server must have Internet connection, please set the outbound firewall rules to these domains